3 Most Important Theories to Explain How the Solar System Formed?

 A cluster of stars is formed by a dense interstellar cloud.
 Dense regions form and coalesce in the cloud; because the small blobs have random spins, the resulting stars have low rotation rates.

-The planets are smaller blobs that have been captured by the star.
+The planets are smaller blobs captured by the star.
 The small blobs would rotate faster than the planets of the Solar System, but the theory accounts for this by splitting the ‘planetary blobs’ into planets and satellites.

 The Sun converses with a nearby protostar, dragging a material filament from the protostar.
 The Sun’s low rotation speed is explained as a result of its formation before the planets, the terrestrial planets as collisions between protoplanets close to the Sun, and the giant planets and their satellites as condensations in the drawn-out filament.